john-dev/cloudhost/README.md

 #Project status:
 Finished:
   - The handler for supported cloudapp's is complete
-  - Own authentication backend to be completly apart from cloudapp
+  - Own authentication backend to be completely apart from cloudapp
   - The frontend (is only able to serve files, the account-frontend isn't written yet)